mattpainter701/vulnscanner/README.md

 3. Ensure the URL has the correct format (http:// or https://)
 4. Check container status: `docker ps -a | findstr zap`
 5. The correct mount path for zaproxy/zap-weekly is `/home/zap/wrk` (not `/zap/wrk`)
+6. If targets aren't being found by ZAP, reports will still be generated with available information

 ## For AWS Fargate Deployment